Skip to content

 CloudFront

-AWS's CDN (Content Delivery Network).
-The frontend static files are uploaded to S3, and CloudFront serves them to users from edge locations worldwide.
-CloudFront also routes /v1/* API calls to the backend load balancer.
+AWS's CDN.
+Serves the frontend static files from S3 and routes API calls to the backend load balancer.

 Terraform